MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-configuration-manual.md

 1. Ensuring the [**required policies**](#required-policies) for Update Compliance are correctly configured.
 2. Devices in every network topography needs to send data to the [**required endpoints**](#required-endpoints) for Update Compliance, for example both devices in main and satellite offices, which may have different network configurations.
-3. Ensure [**Required Windows services**](#required-windows-services) are running or are scheduled to run.
-It is recommended all Microsoft and Windows services are not disabled in order to ensure Update Compliance can function.
+3. Ensure [**Required Windows services**](#required-services) are running or are scheduled to run.
+It is recommended all Microsoft and Windows services are set to their out-of-box defaults to ensure proper functionality.

 ## Required policies